vgacentrifuge/pcb/README.md

 The VGA DDC uses three pins: I2C data, I2C clock, and DC +5V delivered by the video source.
 Our board must respond to the 7-bit I²C address 50h.

+Remember that the I2C lines are open collector, and pulled to 5V.
+Our MCU would not handle that.

 To save our MCU from being a slave over the VGA ports, we can buy dirt cheep I2C EEPROMSs.
 For instance [M24C02-WMN6TP](https://www.digikey.no/no/products/detail/stmicroelectronics/M24C02-WMN6TP/1663568),
 in stock at Digikey.no, at 1,7kr a piece.
-We use one per VGA input = 6 for 3 boards.
+They work at 2.5V - 5.5V, and we use one per VGA input = 6 for 3 boards.

 The I2C master will try to read from address 0xA1 = 0b1010 0001.
 This is perfect!
 The EEPROM listens for address 0b1010 xxxx, where